 Is there any prospect that the consciousness mystery will ever be solved?
 Ambrose Bierce didn’t think so.
 To quote from his Devil’s Dictionary:

 Mind, n.
 A mysterious form of matter secreted by the brain.
 Its chief activity consists in the endeavor to ascertain its own nature, the futility of the attempt being due to the fact that it has nothing but itself to know itself with. – Ambrose Bierce (B1958, p.
 87)

-Among physicists there are many different approaches to understanding reality.
-Some physicists believe that reality consists of particles, despite the many inconsistencies and absurdities, not to mention questions like what the particles are made of.
-Some believe in wave-particle duality, which is neither fish nor fowl, and some just don’t worry about reality (see Norsen and Hawking quotes on p.
-4).
-As Steven Weinberg said,
+Among physicists there are different approaches to understanding reality.
+Some physicists believe that reality consists of particles, despite the many inconsistencies and absurdities that accompany that picture – not to mention questions like what the particles are made of.
+Others believe in wave-particle duality, which is neither fish nor fowl, and some just don’t worry about reality (see Norsen and Hawking quotes in Chapter 1).

 It is truly surprising how little difference all this makes.
 Most physicists use quantum mechanics every day in their working lives without needing to worry about the fundamental problem of its interpretation.
 Being sensible people with very little time to follow up all the ideas and data in their own specialties and not having to worry about this fundamental problem, they do not worry about it. — S. Weinberg, (W1992, p.
 84)

 But for those who believe there is a reality and who want to understand it, the choice was described this way by Robert Oerter: